See how well you suit this job in Career Planner.

-Clinical psychologists often work alongside other professionals in multidisciplinary teams in order to tackle complex patient problems.
+Clinical psychologists often work alongside other professionals in multidisciplinary teams in order to deal with complex patient problems.

 Clinical psychologists tend to work with one particular client group, such as children or people with learning disabilities.
 They also often work in a particular setting, for example a hospital or through social services.